 There are a few “genres” of things you tend to see on a daily basis, depending on your community.
 Keep in mind that every situation is unique.
 Because of this, you may find it difficult to understand what exactly you should do in each different scenario.
-If you find yourself in one of those situations, here are some good steps to follow for nearly every situation:
+If you find yourself in one of those situations, here are some good points to follow for nearly every situation:

 In some scenarios, steps 2 and 3 can be interchangeable or simultaneous.
 Sometimes the context and motives are immediately apparent with the action, such as a user’s intent to cause disruption by spamming gore in your server.
 You can see right away that no additional context is needed and that their motives are demonstrated clearly, so you can go right to proportional response.
 In this case, the user is typically banned and reported to Discord’s Trust & Safety team.